 The evidence of an accident may also disappear if you wait too long.
 It can be difficult to contact eyewitnesses after the fact and local government agencies may repair any environmental hazards that played a part in causing your injury.

 Seeking our expert legal counsel is one of the most important decisions you can make.
-If you have suffered an injury in Chattanooga, the Law Offices of Ogle, Elrod & Baril, PLLC can help with your case.
+If you have suffered an injury in Chattanooga, OEB Law, PLLC can help with your case.
 Call 865-546-1111 today to arrange a free consultation.